Utilizing Solid State and CW Amplifiers for Radiated Pulse Immunity Testing

 • Typical pulse width is 100 µs

-Pulsed travelling wave tube amplifiers cover
+Pulsed travelling wave tube amplifiers

 • Cover 2 - 18 GHz with two amplifiers